flumeapp/help.flumeapp.com/views/detailview.md

 - Click the tagged users <img src="/views/assets/taggedusers.png" width="20" height="20" /> button which appears when there are tagged users in a photo

 > **[info]**
-> Only photos contain tagged users.
+> Only photos can contain tagged users.

 -----